joyghosh/bloomfilter.js/README.md

 ### Donate

-I would be highly appreciate if you become my patron by simply clicking on this button
+I would highly appreciate if you become my patron by simply clicking on this button

 [![](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/joyghosh)